 Step 1: Create the Module Folder:

-- Navigate to the
+- Navigate to the addonsdirectory in your Odoo installation.

-directory in your Odoo installation. - Create a folder named
+- Create a folder named my_module.

 Step 2: Add the Manifest File:

-, create a file named __manifest__.py
+Inside my_module, create a file named __manifest__.py:

 {